mikechamberlain/coding-standards/README.md

 {
     private IMyService service;

-    // We removed an unneccesarry dependency!
+    // We removed an unnecessary dependency!
     public MyService(IMyService service)
     {
         this.service = service;